Local government reorganisation and devolution

 There’s still lots of work to do before any reorganisation of councils and responsibilities takes place.

-Full proposals will need to be submitted to government by 28 November 2025.
+The detailed business case will be submitted to government by 28 November 2025.

 The whole process of change will take a number of years and the earliest we’d expect to see changes fully up and running is 2028.